Visitors

 B.Arch, M.Arch, McGill University; M.Phil., Ph.D., Art History and Archaeology, Columbia University

-Professor Bédard completed his graduate studies in 2003 at Columbia University, where he studied with Professors Robin Middleton, Barry Bergdoll, and Joseph Connors in the Department of Art History and Archeology.
-His dissertation centered on the domestic work of the French architect Gilles-Marie Oppenord (1672-1742), a preeminent figure of the French Regency.
-Bédard has developed aspects of this research as a J. Paul Getty Postdoctoral Fellow in the History of Art and the Humanities, a Visiting Scholar at the Canadian Centre for Architecture in Montreal, and a Visiting Scholar at the Institut d’histoire de l’art in Paris.
-His first book related to that project, Decorative Games: Ornament, Rhetoric, and Noble Culture in the Work of Gilles-Marie Oppenord (University of Delaware Press, 2011) traces the importance of noble rituals in the creative process of a court architect such as Oppenord.
+Professor Bédard completed his graduate studies in 2003 in the Department of Art History and Archeology of Columbia University.
+His dissertation, supervised by Professors Robin Middleton and Barry Bergdoll, centered on the domestic work of the French architect Gilles-Marie Oppenord (1672–1742), a preeminent figure of the French Regency.
+Bédard has developed aspects of this research as a J. Paul Getty Postdoctoral Fellow in the History of Art and the Humanities, a Visiting Scholar at the Canadian Centre for Architecture in Montreal, and a Visiting Scholar at the Institut national d’histoire de l’art in Paris.
+His book related to that project, Decorative Games: Ornament, Rhetoric, and Noble Culture in the Work of Gilles-Marie Oppenord (University of Delaware Press, 2011) traces the importance of noble rituals in the creative process of a court architect such as Oppenord.
+He has since expanded his research chronologically and has studied the architectural and decorative designs of Charles Percier (1764–1838) in the context of the visual culture of the Napoleonic court.
+He has also considered the political agenda underlying the work of one of the major scholars of the French Rococo, the architectural historian Fiske Kimball (1888–1955).

 Prior to coming to Syracuse, Bédard was Assistant Curator in the Department of Prints and Drawings at the Canadian Centre for Architecture in Montreal, 1991-95.